 - Students who do not currently have an F-1 student visa can apply for one.
 In order to do this, you must obtain an I-20 form from Boston University.
-Please refer to Section A on the How to Register page for information on obtaining an I-20 from BU.
+Please refer to Section A on the How to Register page for information on obtaining an I-20 from Boston University.

-- Students who are currently enrolled at another college/university program on an F-1 visa in spring 2013, and who will continue studying at that same school/university in fall 2013, can study at Boston University on their current F-1 visa.
+- Students who are currently enrolled at another college/university program on an F-1 visa in spring 2014, and who will continue studying at that same school/university in fall 2014, may be able to study at Boston University on their current F-1 student immigration status.
 Please refer to Section B on the How to Register page for information on how to enroll.
 Students in this situation are eligible to study full-time or part-time.

-- Current F-1 students whose current I-20s will expire or whose college/university programs will end before enrolling in Summer Term must obtain an I-20 from Boston University for their summer study.
+- Current F-1 students whose active I-20s will expire or whose college/university programs will end before enrolling in Summer Term must obtain an I-20 from Boston University for their summer study.

 - Students who are currently enrolled in English language, non-degree, or other short-term programs will likely need to enroll full-time to qualify for F-1 student immigration sponsorship and should obtain an I-20 from Boston University.

-Students may not study under a visitor immigration classification if their main purpose for being in the country is to study at Boston University for the summer.
-If the main purpose for being in the country is travel or tourism, you may take one course at Boston University during the summer.
-However, it is recommended that all students study full-time under the F-1 student status.
+Students may not study under a visitor immigration classification if their main purpose for traveling to the U.S. is to study at Boston University for the summer.
+If the main purpose for being in the country is travel or tourism, you may take a maximum of one course at Boston University during each summer session.
+However, it is recommended that all students study full-time and do so under the F-1 student status.
 Please refer to Section C on the How to Register page.